 Tips for Taking an EAM Internet Course

-- Most assignments are created in Microsoft Word and sent to the instructor via e-mail.
+- Most assignments are created in Microsoft Word and submitted through blackboard, in

 - If you have problems with your home computer, you may use the computers in Dean 102.

 - To take an EAM Internet course, use a java-capable web browser such as Chrome or Firefox.
 Type in http://blackboard.atu.edu

 - When you see the instructor’s, name underlined and in a different color than the rest of the text, this is a hyperlink to e-mail the instructor (i.e. Professor Jane Smith).
 Click on the name and you will get an email "new message window."
 Fill it out, click the PRINT icon, then click SEND to email the instructor.
 Remember, you need to keep a printed copy of all your correspondence with your instructor.

 - If you should get a dialogue box stating that mail preferences have not been set, click EDIT on the drop-down menu of the browser, then click on PREFERENCES, then MAIL & NEWSGROUPS, then IDENTITY.
 Type in your name and your e-mail address, then click OK.
 Return to your Internet course to e-mail the instructor.

 - Some hyperlinks may take you away from the Internet course website.
 When this occurs, click the BACK button on your browser to get back to the course.